Stock Analysis · Millicom International Cellular SA (TIGO)

 Overview

-Millicom International Cellular S.A. (often known by the brand “Tigo”) is a telecommunications company focused on Latin America.
-It provides mobile services (voice, messaging, and data), fixed broadband internet for homes and businesses, pay TV in some markets, and related digital services.
-In many of its countries, Millicom operates networks that connect customers through mobile towers and fixed infrastructure (such as fiber and cable), then sells service plans on top of that connectivity.
+Millicom International Cellular SA (TIGO) is a telecommunications and digital-services company focused on Latin America.
+It provides mobile services (voice, text, and data), fixed broadband internet for homes and businesses, and related connectivity services.
+In several of its markets, Millicom also operates cable and fiber networks and sells bundled offers that combine home internet with mobile plans.

 Key Figures